Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ### !end-challenge
 <!-- prettier-ignore-end -->

+We know what test cases we want to write now, but rather than moving back to `test_book_routes.py`, we're going to create a new test file `test_route_utilities.py`.
+This new file will hold tests for `validate_model` and any future helper functions we write that assist us with our routes, but aren't tied to a specific set of routes.

-We determined what test cases we're missing, so we can move back to `test_book_routes.py` and write the new tests for `validate_book`.
-Give writing the tests a try, then check out the tests we included below.
+Try out writing the `validate_book` tests, then check out the tests we included below.

 <details>
    <summary>New test cases for <code>update_book</code>, <code>delete_book</code>, and <code>validate_book</code></summary>